putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 By now the sun was up in the sky.
 It had cut through the morning chill, and already he could tell it was going to be a hot one.

-Troopers FD-472 and LW-312 had long since disappeared into the underbrush, swallowed by the green even as he could still hear them debating as to exactly where the squad leader’s last position had been.
+Troopers FD-472 and LW-312 had long since disappeared into the underbrush.
+The troopers had debated as to what the squad leader’s last position had been.
 His signal had been erratic, especially before they lost contact entirely.
-And the scanner offered no insight. *Idiots,* he thought. *"Surrounded by idiots."* The lieutenant had nothing to do but wait for whatever they found.
+And the scanner offered no insight.
+Either way, the lieutenant had nothing to do but wait for whatever they found.

 Ever since he'd received their orders on the landing pad, he'd felt a growing despair.
 Events were going really badly, he'd think, then moments later, somehow everything would be worse.
 The squad leader was the only one here who had any experience or smarts.
 How else was he going to get out of this?
 Squad leader gone -- probably in Rebel hands or dead.
 His troopers running around the woods were soon to meet the same fate.
 Or just get lost.
 Yes, this was very bad and was getting worse.

 He sat down on a log to think about his position and how he might improve it.

 He’d been a junior officer on the Death Star, fresh out of the training academy, when the Rebels broke out their terrorist leader right under the nose of the Dark Lord.
-He remembered talk among the junior officers: Strange orders had been coming down.
+He was was part of a crew sent all the way out to Dantooine to check out reports of a Rebel base.
+But he remembered talk among the junior officers: Strange orders were coming down.
 “These make no sense!” one officer raged.
 Only after, did they.
-He recalled the long sleepless nights in his bunk on the way to Dantooine to check out reports of a Rebel base.
-In a single thought, he made a realization -- treason to even hold the thought in his head, let alone to utter aloud. *They let them go*.
+The lieutenant had figured them out, pieced them together to discover a fact that he alone -- the only survivor to see the orders -- knew and dared not utter aloud: *They let them go*.
 It was the only explanation.
 Their escape was too easy.

+The TIE Fighter squadron commander was livid at his orders, at the humiliation of losing fighters and crews to a beat-up Corrilian freighter.
+Imperial Stormtroopers, known for their precision, not allowed to even aim at the fleeing Rebels!
+His only respite was that he did not have to witness it.

 And the foolishness led to those religious fanatics destroying the station.
 Troopers allowed to do their job would have stopped it.
 Those Rebels would have laid dead in the corridor outside the leader’s cell.
 And the excuses proffered by Imperial officers were absurd.
 “The explosion was just a reactor accident as the Death Star was preparing to fire.”